 - policy development

 - solving problems

 - employee hiring

 Sometimes businesses may realize that their current personnel needs more training to perform their responsibilities better.
-Training specialists are functional experts that are brought in to handle this task because of their extensive knowledge in the specific subject matter that the person needs training in.
+Training specialists are brought in to handle this task because of their extensive knowledge in the specific subject matter that the person needs training in.
 They are able to pass on their highly valued skills and improve functionality of existing employees.